 What are the essential aspects of being aware of Hydrogen sulphide in emergencies?

-In emergency situations involving Hydrogen sulphide (H2S), it is essential to be aware of the following:
+In emergencies involving Hydrogen sulphide (H2S), it is essential to be aware of the following:

 The potential health hazards associated with exposure to H2S, including the signs and symptoms of H2S poisoning and the appropriate first aid measures should be taken.